What Is Anemometer?

 Types Of Anemometers

-The basic classification of anemometers depends on the measurement of the velocity of wind and measurement of pressure of the wind.
+The basic classification of anemometers depends on the measurement of the velocity of wind and the measurement of the pressure of the wind.
 The 5 major types of anemometer are:

 - Cup anemometer: This consists of four hemispherical cups that are mounted on one end of the horizontal arms at equal angles on a vertical shaft.
 The positioning of the cups is such that the air passes through them in the horizontal direction making the cups rotate such that it is proportional to the speed of the wind.
 By calculating the turns of the cups over a period of time, the average speed of the wind is found.
 These are used by researchers, meteorologists, and educational institutions for research and commercial activities.